Bonus Chapters

 "Have you?"

 "I am standing right here, am I not?"
 She selected a wilted bloom and discarded it.
-"I said I would pay you, and I will.
+"I said I would pay, and I will.
 You did not need to check on me like I am a criminal."

 "Your brother is a criminal."

 "My brother is a fool."
-She said it without rancor, just weary acceptance.
-"But he is my fool, and I will pay his debts.
-Two weeks, as agreed."
+She said it without rancour, just weary acceptance.
+"But he is my fool, and I will pay his debts."

-She paused in her work, studying him with those too-large eyes.
+She paused.
 "Why do you want to know?"

 "So I know what to call you when you pay the debt."